balunist/svg_docs2/source/options/input-type.rst

 **Sketch Profiles**
     Exports profiles with selectable colors for each profile loop.
     Profiles loops are defined by their containment within each other.
-    The outer most profile loop is identified as :blue-bold:`Perimeters`.
+    The outer most profile loops are identified as :blue-bold:`Perimeters`.
 Profile loops immediately inside Perimeters are considered :blue-bold:`Insets` and profile loops contained within Insets are considered :blue-bold:`Cutouts`.
 Lines not part of a profile loop will be included as an Inset.
 The intent of this scheme is to provide